-Trap Rock Water Treatment Facility was designed to be expandable and the processes scalable to meet the future demand of the rapidly growing community.
-Beyond providing safe, clean drinking water, the Trap Rock Water Treatment Facility features attractive architecture and will be constructed using low-impact development principles.
-Sustainable materials, technologies and management practices are being used to design the administration building of Trap Rock Water Treatment Facility for LEED certification.
+Trap Rock Water Treatment Facility officially opened in May 2019 and was designed to be expandable and the processes scalable to meet the future demand of the rapidly growing community.
+Beyond providing safe, clean drinking water, the Trap Rock Water Treatment Facility features attractive architecture that was constructed using low-impact development principles.
+Sustainable materials, technologies and management practices were used to design the administration building of Trap Rock Water Treatment Facility for LEED certification.

-Loudoun Water is taking an overall low-impact development approach to building and construction by utilizing recycled building materials, establishing rain gardens to capture storm water, and by incorporating an ultra-efficient HVAC system.
+Loudoun Water took an overall low-impact development approach to building and construction by utilizing recycled building materials, establishing rain gardens to capture storm water, and by incorporating an ultra-efficient HVAC system.
 The Trap Rock Water Treatment Facility is part of the Potomac Water Supply Program.

 Potomac River Water Pumping Station

 Loudoun Water's Potomac River Water Intake leverages state-of-the-art technology and a hydraulically-modeled operating system to sustainably secure Loudoun County's water supply for generations.
 The Intake system is designed with the capability to withdraw river water at the right level and at the right time.
 The system is designed to be adaptive to the stresses and health of the Potomac River, and will be operated to minimize impacts on the Potomac River and the ecosystem it supports.